Abhaybsingh19w33/SAP/OData/15 Service Generators -  RFC or BOR Interface or BAPI.md

 ## Conclusion
 It is possible to use BAPI/BOR to create entities and implement operations.

-I personally like to use the BAPI only to create the Entity and then implement the operation in DPC_EXT as it gives more flexibility and it’s easy to maintain as well.
+I personally like to use the BAPI only to create the Entity and then implement the operation in DPC_EXT as it gives more flexibility and it's easy to maintain as well.